ipfs/community/js-project-guidelines.md

 #### d) Release

-Releasing a new version entails:
+Each time a new release happens, these are the steps we follow to make sure nothing gets left out:

 1. Run linting
 2. Run all tests